-A pre-works meeting will be scheduled with Works Supervisors, WRC staff, affected parties, and contractors.
-The purpose of this meeting is to advise interested parties of the works to be undertaken, the methodologies involved and any mitigation measures.
-This allows interested parties to raise any concerns before work plans are finalised and is seen as a good opportunity to get all of the relevant stakeholders together to have an informal discussion about any current or future issues.
+Pre-works meetings will be scheduled with Works Supervisors, WRC staff, affected parties, and contractors.
+The purpose of these meetings are to advise interested parties of the works to be undertaken, the methodologies involved and any mitigation measures.
+This allows interested parties to raise any concerns before work plans are finalised and is seen as a good opportunity to have an informal discussion about any current or future issues.